- Why should I make Neuroteach Global a part of my professional development growth plan?

 How does Neuroteach Global work?

+For a quick introduction to Neuroteach Global, check out our one-minute video!
 The foundation of Neuroteach Global is formed by the book Neuroteach: Brain Science and the Future of Education, written by Dr. Ian Kelleher and Glenn Whitman, and the work of the Center for Transformative Teaching and Learning.
 The most robust research in Mind, Brain, and Education Science is embedded into the fictional stories of Dewey High.
-Each of the 12 Level I micro-courses are broken into 10 chapters that take between 3-5 minutes to complete.
+Each of the 12 micro-courses is divided into 14 chapters that take an average of 3-5 minutes to complete.
 Using research on memory and the spacing effect, chapters are delivered in spaced intervals, so you cannot binge experience Neuroteach Global; we actually want you to start forgetting a little before re-engaging with your next experience.
 Real-world classroom missions arrive approximately every four chapters, and users receive feedback on them within 72 hours after they are submitted.

 We know that learning about Mind, Brain, and Education Science research through micro-courses delivered to your mobile device is not the typical way to receive professional development.
 As daily classroom teachers ourselves, we know the reality of teachers’ lives—Glenn teaches history, and Ian teaches science.
 We also know that all teachers want to challenge and support each of their students as best they can.
 Micro-courses respect a teacher’s time by delivering research and strategies in a storified way that is actually fun, which is not a word we often hear used to describe professional development!